maikszusevics/IT-Security-Support-Bootcamp/Operating Systems/Operating Systems.md

 ### Consumer Operating Systems

-These OSes are designed with end-users in mind, optimised for ease of use, compatibility with a wide range of hardware, and support for multimedia, productivity, and gaming applications.
+Accessibility is a priority in the design of these operating systems.
+They are designed to be user-friendly, compatible with a variety of hardware, and supportive of a large number of applications.

 #### Windows

-- Developed by Microsoft, Windows is one of the most widely used consumer OSes.
+- The most widely used of all consumer OSes.
-- Known for its graphical interface, wide hardware support, and vast application ecosystem.
 - Versions include Windows 10, Windows 11.
+(Windows 10 [support](https://github.com/maikszusevics/IT-Security-Support-Bootcamp/blob/main/Customer%20Support/Vendor%20Support.md) ends in October 14, 2025)
-- Ideal for general-purpose computing, gaming, and productivity.
+- Perfect for general-purpose computing, productivity, and gaming.

 #### macOS

 - Developed by Apple for its Mac computers.
-- Built on a UNIX foundation with a polished graphical user interface.
+- Built on a [UNIX](###Kernel) foundation with an aesthetic-centric graphical user interface.
-- Strong integration with Apple ecosystem (iCloud, iOS).
+- Strong integration with Apple ecosystem.
-- Known for stability, security, and design.
+- Known for design, security, and stability.

 #### Linux (Desktop Distributions)

 - Open-source and highly customisable.
-- Popular distros include Ubuntu, Fedora, and Linux Mint.
+- Popular distributions: Ubuntu, Fedora, Mint, Manjaro, Pop!OS, EndeavourOS
 - Preferred by developers, system administrators, and privacy-conscious users.
-- Offers CLI and GUI options.
+- Offers CLI-only and GUI options.

 ---

 ### Server Operating Systems

 Server OSes are optimised for high performance, reliability, and continuous operation.
-They manage network services, host applications, and ensure secure data handling.
+They are designed to manage network services, host applications, and ensure secure data handling.

 #### Windows Server

-- A suite of server-specific versions of Windows.
 - Includes features like Active Directory, IIS, and Group Policy.
+	- Active Directory: A proprietary type of database developed by Microsoft for organisational IT management.
+	- Group Policy: A Windows Server tool designed to facilitate the creation and enforcing of settings and rules in the Active Directory.
+	- Internet Information Services (IIS): Software designed to provide the website hosting capability to servers.

-- Ideal for enterprise networks and hybrid environments.
+- Ideal for organisational management.

 #### Linux Server

-- Open-source, modular, and efficient.
-- Common distributions include Ubuntu Server, CentOS, Debian, and Red Hat Enterprise Linux.
+- Includes features like LDAP, Apache/Nginx, and containerisation support.
+    - LDAP (Lightweight Directory Access Protocol): A standardised protocol used as a foundation to create Linux based directories similar to Active Directory by Microsoft
-- Dominates web hosting and cloud infrastructure.
+    - Apache/Nginx: Open-source web server software that provides website hosting capabilities.
+    - Containerisation: Native support for Docker, Kubernetes, and other container technologies for application deployment and secure isolation.

-- Highly configurable and secure.
+- Ideal for flexibility, customisation, and cost-effectiveness.

-#### macOS Server (Deprecated)
+#### macOS Server

-- Formerly a server version of macOS.
-- Focused on small office/home office environments.
-- Apple has phased out most features in favor of third-party services.
+- Includes features like Open Directory, Profile Manager, and Xsan network file sharing.
+    - Open Directory: Apple's equivalent to Active Directory.
+    - Profile Manager: Apple's equivalent to Group Policy
+    - Xsan: Network file system for sharing storage volumes across multiple Mac systems.

+- Ideal for managing Apple-centric environments and creative workflows.

 ---

 ### Mobile Operating Systems

-Mobile OSes are designed for smartphones, tablets, and other portable devices.
+Mobile OSes are designed for portable devices.
 They are optimised for touchscreen interaction, power efficiency, and wireless connectivity.

 #### Android

 - Developed by Google; the most popular mobile OS worldwide.
 - Open-source with heavy OEM customisation.
-- Supports millions of apps via Google Play Store.
+- Most popular mobile OS.

 #### iOS

 - Developed by Apple for iPhones and iPads.
-- Known for performance, security, and seamless user experience.
+- Known for performance, security, and particular user experience.
-- Closed ecosystem with curated app store.
+- Closed source ecosystem

 #### Fuchsia (Google)

 - An experimental OS built from scratch (not based on Linux).
 - Uses Zircon kernel.
-- Intended to unify various device platforms under one OS.
+- Intended to unify various device platforms (IoT, Mobile) under one OS.

 #### Windows Mobile (Discontinued)